moayadeldin/FlutterBT-Classic-Receiver-App/README.md

 ## Features

-This is an up-to-date example of sending periodic data from HC-05 as a Classic Bluetooth Module to Flutter app integrating `flutter_bluetooth_serial` and Flask API together offering the following improvments:
+This is an up-to-date example of sending periodic data from HC-05 as a Classic Bluetooth Module to Flutter app integrating Bluetooth Classic and Flask API together instead of `flutter_bluetooth_serial` offering the following improvments:

 * Ability to send data from HC-05 without having the cost of getting another microcontroller as a third party device.
 * Ability to send data from HC-05 to Flutter app without having active internet connection.
 (Both devices have to be on the same network though)